 Allow approximately 4 hours one way for this 5.2km track – longer if you plan to stop for lots of photos and/or breaks.
 The trail returns via the same path.

 Did you know?
-If you’re a fit and able tramper, it is possible to hike to and from Mueller Hut in the one day.
+If you’re a fit and able tramper, it is possible to hike to and from Mueller Hut in one day.
 We recommend you plan to spend the night though, making the most of the experience.
-In the summer time, you will need to book your hut stay in advance.
+In the summertime, you will need to book your hut stay in advance.

 13. Enjoy a Meal at Mount Cook

 With all of these amazing things to do in Mt Cook, you’ll no doubt work up an appetite!

 If you’re looking for kai within the national park, we suggest checking out the following favourites: